NICHD-BSPC/thongdee-2025/README.md

 snakemake --cores $CORES -s Snakefile-rilseq
 ```

-The main output of this workflow are the `all_fragments` and
+The main outputs of this workflow are the `all_fragments` and
 `significant_fragments` files, stored in
 `data/rnaseq_rilseq/{sample}/{sample}_all_fragments.txt` and
 `data/rnaseq_rilseq/{sample}/{sample}_significant_fragments.txt`.
 These are